neocogent/sqlchain/INSTALL.md

 ### Other Details

 You should probably create an optimized my.cnf override file in /etc/mysql/conf.d/bitcoin.cnf which has values suited to your system.
 For example I use below with 8 GB RAM and it seems to improve speed (but don't claim this is optimal).
+The latest versions of MySQL seem to also add a mysql.conf.d directory and order of configuration is non-deterministic so you may need to play with the cnf location and name while checking how variables get set.
+This bizarre and confusing cnf loading wasn't a problem for me in earlier versions; call it progress.

     #optimized for bitcoin database using values from mysqltuner.pl adjusted for other uses
     [mysqld]